 According to the research group Gartner, the engineering and technical arena is in a time of rapid change.
-Organisations in these industries are starting the rebuilding process after 2020 – rehiring, redesigning and strategising to meet the needs of an ever-changing, but optimistic future.
+Organisations in these industries are starting the rebuilding process after the pandemic – rehiring, redesigning and strategising to meet the needs of an ever-changing, but optimistic future.
 Connected technologies and an increase in associated investments are helping companies realise new operational efficiencies; and forward-thinking organisations are taking these new opportunities in stride, hiring new talent to lead the way through the disruption.
 Given the current challenges, there’s a good chance your teams aren’t as motivated as they could be.
 You may be aware of this and doing your upmost to help them, others may hide their feelings, or you may not be aware as productivity seems to be right on target.
 Anyone you recruit into the organisation will pick up on disconnects.
 They may even sense them at the interview or if meeting the team.

 Your recruitment strategy, therefore, is just as important as the strategy to retain employees.
 One part of the recruitment process that shouldn’t be underestimated when recruiting employees, is the motivational fit.
 It’s not a one-size fits all approach so let’s explore the facets.

--What things give you energy?
+- What things give you energy?

--Tell me about an achievement of which you were proud and why?
+- Tell me about an achievement of which you were proud and why?

--Do you prefer to start tasks or to finish them?
+- Do you prefer to start tasks or to finish them?

--Tell me about a time curiosity lead to a breakthrough for you?
+- Tell me about a time curiosity lead to a breakthrough for you?

--When do you use divergent thinking?
+- When do you use divergent thinking?
 For example, brainstorming, what-if scenarios, etc.

 If you really tune in as an interviewer, you can pick up subtle words, such as frustrated, didn’t enjoy, struggled, lost interest, or conversely, elated, sense of achievement, succeeded or persevered.
 These are the moments you can explore why a candidate felt that way.
 If you want to dig deeper, ask about likes and dislikes in terms of aspects of a role.

--What facets of your role do you avoid?
+- What facets of your role do you avoid?
 Why?

 Then, consider if negative facets of a job exists and to what extent could these be flexed?
 Or, if the facet is not present, then, that won’t be an issue with carrying out the proposed role.